Thank you! Your submission has been received!

 Ease of use: Polished UI with visual configuration options.
 Complex builds need setup time.

-Best features: Sophisticated build chains manage dependencies across projects with extensive pre-build checks.
+Best features: Sophisticated build chains manage dependencies across projects, with Kotlin DSL pipelines and test analytics, including flaky test detection.

 Drawbacks: Higher cost for the cloud version.
 Self-hosted needs infrastructure management.